 - Reporting of single gene tests

-- Client ownership of the SNP genotypes
+- Client ownership of SNP genotypes

 - Client ownership of DNA samples

-- Storage of DNA for 18 months
+- Storage of high quality DNA

 - Database storage of genotypes